A Quick Guide to Build and Deploy Machine Leaning Models with IBM Watson and Django

 We will get introduced to these services shortly in the latter part of this tutorial.

-Now, let's get into work.
+Now, let's get to work.
 In this part, we will develop a simple machine learning model on Watson Studio.

 First, log in to your IBM Cloud dashboard and get to the catalog section.
 There you will find all the services.
 For our project, add the following services one by one.